phamtony/coffee-machine/README.md

-# coffee_machine
+# Coffee Machine

+Run a coffee vending machine (in python console).
-run up the coffee vending machine.
-Has limited resources, so come get it quick.
-And have some money.
+It comes with limited resources, so come get it quick.